 Interestingly, in our database the tillage regime of the overall system had no effect on the weed suppression of the CC (S3).
 A previous meta-analysis found cash crop diversification significantly reduced weed density, and this effect was amplified in no-till systems (Weisberger et al. 2019).
 For CCs, which did not reduce weed density in our study, no-till does not seem to offer any advantages with regard to weed control.
 This is likely because cash crop diversification and incorporation of CCs are affecting different phases of the weed cycle.
 This is exemplified by the fact that cash crop diversification has was found to only affect weed density (Weisberger et al. 2019), whereas in our study CCs only affected weed biomass.

-and it was surprising did not of
+The CC biomass was an important predictor for weed suppression in our analysis, which agrees with findings from previous studies (Mirsky et al. 2013; Baraibar et al. 2018).
+Because herbicide-based termination leaves CC biomass on the soil surface, we expected that herbicide termination would enhance CC-induced weed suppression.
+Yet, this was not the case (p-value???).
+The lack of significance for termination method may indicate that both allelopathy and physical interference with weed growth are important components of CC weed suppression.

 3.3.3 Cover crop biomass